You protect your home and vehicles against damage and theft, but what about your data? Your insurance plan should be to back it all up.

 Not backing up your data isn’t an option.
 You’ve heard Kim talk about backing up your computer with IDrive for years, and that’s because it’s the easiest, most affordable option to keep all your information safe.

 Think cybercriminals aren’t targeting you?
 Think again.
 Click or tap to read about the spread of dangerous ransomware and what you can do to protect your computer.
 There’s no shortage of ways to backup your data.
 Some are harder than you might think, and others make it easy.
-We’ll help you learn which is the best option for you.

 1. Your hard drive isn’t enough